formio/vm/README.md

 - `timeoutMs?: number`: a timeout in milliseconds.
 The evaluate function will throw an error when a script exceeds this timeout.
 Defaults to 1000 milliseconds.
 - `memoryLimitMb?: number`: the memory limit in MB.
 The evaluate function will throw an error when a script exceeds this memory limit.
 Defaults to 128 MB.
-- `env?: string`: a shared evaluation context.
+- `env?: string`: a shared evaluation environment.
 Normal calls to evaluate functions will not share state, but the `env` will be precompiled into the context.
 See below for details.

 ### IsolateVM

 #### Methods

 - `evaluate(code: string, globals?: Record<string, TransferableValue>, timeout = VMOptions.timeoutMs): Promise<any>`: assign the globals object (if present) by key to the global scope and asynchronously evaluate the code.
 The last expression is returned as the result.
-- `evaluateSync(code: string, globals?: Record<string, TransferableValue>): any`: assign the globals object (if present) by key to the global scope and evaluate the code.
+- `evaluateSync(code: string, globals?: Record<string, TransferableValue>, timeout = VMOptions.timeoutMs): any`: assign the globals object (if present) by key to the global scope and evaluate the code.
 The last expression is returned as the result.
 - `dispose(): void`: free references and dispose of the underlyling v8 isolate.

 ### QuickJSVM